cultural-impact-of-warfare

 The Axe and Seax

 The battle axe was another key iron-age innovation, especially among coastal tribes like the Franks and Saxons.
 The Francisca, a throwing axe, became a signature weapon of the Franks.
+Its distinct curved blade could be thrown in a spinning arc, striking with immense force.
 The seax—a single-edged knife or short sword—was ubiquitous across Germanic cultures.
 Ranging from small utility knives to formidable war blades up to 30 inches long, the seax was a weapon for close-quarters fighting, often carried by everyone from farmers to chieftains.
 Its iron blade was simple to produce yet deadly.
+The seax also carried social meaning: longer blades were associated with higher status, and seax graves often included other symbols of identity.

 Shields and Defensive Gear